franmer2/Fabric_NRT_US/Readme.md

 ## KQL Database

 If all goes well, your table must have been created in your KQL database.
 Below you can see my "FranmerBronze" table.
-Click on the 3 small dots to the right of the table to get the command "Show any 100 records"
+Click on the 3 small dots to the right of the table to get the command "Show any 100 records".

 ![Picture](/Pictures/035.png)